 Who is eligible to participate in the Last Gift study?

-People living with advanced HIV/AIDS that have less than six months to live due to a terminal illness are eligible to participate in the Last Gift study.
+People with HIV/AIDS and a life-shortening terminal illness are eligible to participate in the Last Gift study.
 Terminal illnesses include, but are not limited to: cancer, neurological conditions like Amyotrophic Lateral Sclerosis (ALS), an end-stage organ disease, or other illness that leads to death.

-Those interested in participating should call (619) 543-5000 and ask to arrange a brief (30-40 min) no-obligation Last Gift screening interview.
-The interview can be held at the HNRP facility or at another convenient location.
-During this visit, individuals and their loved ones will have a chance to ask questions about the study and understand all the parts of the study.
+Screening interviews are held at UCSD’s HIV Neurobehavioral Research Program (HNRP) facility or at another convenient location.
+During this visit, individuals and their loved ones will have a chance to ask questions about the study by phone or in-person.